inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 We want to add a new feature.

-- Click on the :guilabel:`Add Feature` button to start digitizing:
+25. Click on the :guilabel:`Add Feature` button to start digitising:

 .. image:: /static/training/beginner/qgis-inasafe/image182.*
    :align: center

-- You’ll notice that your mouse cursor becomes a crosshair.
+You’ll notice that your mouse cursor becomes a crosshair.
-  This allows you to more accurately place the points you’ll be digitizing.
+This allows you to more accurately place the points you’ll be digitising.
-  Remember that even as you’re using the digitizing tool, you can zoom in and out on your map by rolling the mouse wheel, and you can pan around by holding down the mouse wheel and dragging around in the map.
+Remember that even as you’re using the digitising tool, you can zoom in and out on your map by rolling the mouse wheel, and you can pan around by holding down the mouse wheel and dragging around in the map.

-The first feature you’ll digitize is GPS field:
+The first feature you’ll digitise is a field (called "GSP Field"):

 .. image:: /static/training/beginner/qgis-inasafe/image183.*
    :align: center

-- Start by clicking on a point somewhere along the edge of the field.
+26. Start by clicking on a point somewhere along the edge of the field.

-- Place more points by clicking further along the edge, until the shape you’re drawing completely covers the field.
+27. Place more points by clicking further along the edge, until the shape you’re drawing completely covers the field.
     This is very similar to drawing a polygon in JOSM.

-- To place your last point, :guilabel:`right-click` where you want it to be.
+28. To place the last point, right-click where you want it to be.
-  This will finalize the feature and show you the Attributes dialog.
+    This will finalise the feature and bring up the Attributes dialog.

-- Fill in the values as shown here:
+29. Fill in the values as shown here:

 .. image:: /static/training/beginner/qgis-inasafe/image184.*
    :align: center

-- Click :guilabel:`OK`.
+30. Click :guilabel:`OK`.
 You’ve created a new feature!

-.. note:: Remember, if you’ve make a mistake while digitizing a feature, you can always edit it later.
+If you make a mistake while digitising a feature, you can always edit it later.
-   Simply finish digitizing the feature and then follow these steps:
+Simply finish digitising the feature and then follow these steps:

-- Select the feature with the Select :guilabel:`Single Feature` tool:
+- Select the feature with the :guilabel:`Select Single Feature` tool:

 .. image:: /static/training/beginner/qgis-inasafe/image185.*
    :align: center

-Then use one of these tools to edit the feature:
+- Then use one of these tools to edit the feature:

 +----------------------------------------------------------------+--------------------------------------+-------------------------------------------------------+
 |.. image:: /static/training/beginner/qgis-inasafe/image186.*    | Move feature(s) tools                | Move the entire feature(s)                            |